UntouchedOdin0/AsBackup/README.md

 # About
 	AsBackup Is Auto Backup System For Skirpt.
 Easy To Use And Usefull.

+# How This Works?
+	Skent Will Ziping Your Folder And Send Zip To Plugins/AsBackup/HereYourZipFile And Disky Will Uploading Your .Zip File To Discord With Spesific Channel

+	This Easy To Use With Optimize Settings.
+Maybe Decrease Lag From AsBackup Skirpt

 # Config (0.4)
 	Time: 1440
 	Token: Your Token